sanagrwl/sanagrwl.github.io/_posts/2019-04-12-sem-verison.md

 Every commit is a patch unless specified.
 <strong>

 Any commit can go to production.
-With that opinion, you are making a change, and at the very least it is a patch release.
+You are making a change, and at the very least it is a patch release.

-So how do you specifiy it is not a patch release?
+So how do tell when something is a major/minor/patch release.

 <strong>
 Semantic Versioning